syafiqoarashy/os222/links.md

 ## WEEK 03

 6. [Virtual Machine in 3 Minutes](https://www.youtube.com/watch?v=yIVXjl4SwVo)<br>
 A brief explanation about the concept of virtual machine in 3 minutes.
-There are terms that that'll make us understand easier about virtual machine.
+There are terms that'll make us understand easier about virtual machine.

 7. [How to Write Bash Scripts](https://www.freecodecamp.org/news/shell-scripting-crash-course-how-to-write-bash-scripts-in-linux/)<br>